edwin-bluekite/cakephp-restkit/README.md

 # CakePHP RestKit plugin

-A full-featured plug-and-play stateless HAL REST API
+An attempt to create a full featured plug-and-play HAL REST API

 ## Version ##